Sushant Singh removed from 'Savdhaan India' after speaking out against CAA

 Earlier, Sushant was seen speaking against the CAA, he also condemned the police crackdown on the students of Jamia Millia University.

-Sushant is a noted actor, he played an outstanding role in Rajkumar Santoshi's 2002 film The Legend of Bhagat Singh, where he played the role of freedom fighter Sukhdev opposite to Ajay Devgn.
-He has also worked in films like Satya, Jungle, Josh, Lakshya and Rakhta Charitra I and II , etc.
+Sushant is a noted actor, he played an outstanding role in Rajkumar Santoshi's 2002 film The Legend of Bhagat Singh, where he played the role of freedom fighter Sukhdev with Ajay Devgn.
+He has also worked in films like Satya, Jungle, Josh, Lakshya and Rakhta Charitra I and II, etc.

 Anti-CAA protests: Bollywood speak up for Jamia students

-Currently he was hosting the show "Saavdhan India" on Star Bharat, although the network didn't responded regarding Sushant's exit from the famous show.
+Currently, he was hosting the show "Saavdhan India" on Star Bharat, although the network didn't respond regarding Sushant's exit from the famous show.